zhangyuqing/ComBat-seq/README.md

 ### Simulation

++ **sim_DEpipe.R, sim_DEpipe_helpers.R**
+    + Pipeline and helper functions for simulations.
+Run sim_DEpipe.R to produce the simulation results.
+    + Usage: ``Rscript sim_DEpipe.R <mean batch effect> <dispersion batch effect> <total number of samples>``
-+ **sim_DEpipe.R, sim_DEpipe_helpers.R**: Pipeline and helper functions for simulations.
-Results (true and false positive rates) will be stored in CSV files.
-Modify the parameters to change the study design and level of batch effects.
+    + True and false positive rates will be stored in CSV files.
+    + Modify the parameters to change the study design, level of biological signal, sequencing depth, etc.
++ **qsub_simDEpipe.py**
+    + Script to run (qsub to cluster) multiple experiments
++ **visualize.R, visualize_helpers.R**
-+ **visualize.R, visualize_helpers.R**: Script and helper functions to visualize the simulation results.
-Generate the plot based on the CSV result files.
+    + Script and helper functions to visualize the simulation results.
+Run visualize.R to generate the plot based on the CSV result files.
+    + Change the paths to files if necessary.

 ### Real data application

++ **gfrn_application.R, gfrn_helpers.R**
-+ **gfrn_application.R, gfrn_helpers.R**: Script and helper functions for application example on the GFRN signature dataset.
+    + Script and helper functions for application example on the GFRN signature dataset.
+Run gfrn_application.R for the example.
+    + Change the paths to files at the top of the script, if necessary.
++ **signature_data.rds**
-+ **signature_data.rds**: RDS object for the processed signature dataset, which was published[4] and used in our previous work[5,6].
+    + RDS object for the cleaned signature dataset, published[4] and used in our previous work[5,6].

 ## References
 1. Johnson, W. E., Li, C., & Rabinovic, A. (2007).
 Adjusting batch effects in microarray expression data using empirical Bayes methods. *Biostatistics*, 8(1), 118-127.